Free Ways to Reduce Stress and Anxiety Naturally

 5. Let everything go… and meditate

 My final way to reduce stress and anxiety naturally is to make meditation a regular part of your life.
 I’ve mentioned this habit before, but a regular meditation practice has been the MOST life-changing habit I’ve ever implemented for my physical, mental, and emotional health and well-being.
-I believe we should meditate daily, and even when we eat (aka intuitive eating)!
+Let’s meditate daily, and even when we eat (aka intuitive eating)!

 A regular meditation practice was “the secret” to having a healthy and mostly stress-free home birth a few years ago.
 I also enjoyed a relatively sane postpartum experience.
 And we even went on a cross-country trip when our son was 5 months… and yes, I meditated every day of that glorious vacation! #yolo